AdamManhercz/django_project/README.md

 2. Activate your venv: `..yourvenv\Scripts\activate`
 3. Clone the Github repo on your venv: `git clone https://github.com/AdamManhercz/django_project.git`

 ### Run on Docker

-4. Download Docker Desktop on your computer, create an account, log in
+4. In case, you don't have: download Docker Desktop on your computer, create an account,open it, log in
 5. Run docker-compose command in main folder: `docker-compose --build`
 6. Run the app in your container: `docker-compose up`
 7. Open a browser and go http://127.0.0.1:8000